FAQ

 Is this a portage rewrite or is pkgcraft targeting replacing portage?

-That being said, alternatives may be developed that encompass use cases currently provided by established tools, but the majority of that work is a long way off and won’t aim for compatibility beyond PMS support.
+That being said, alternatives may be developed that encompass use cases currently provided by established tools, but the majority of that work is a long way off and won’t aim for compatibility beyond supporting most of the official specification.
 For example, the planned design for the pkgcraft’s package manager will be that of a build daemon supporting various front-ends, encompassing a much broader set of use cases than can be performed by portage itself.
 In theory, it could act both as a replacement for catalyst and as a tinderbox while also enabling more exotic features such as allowing the dep tree for a running build to be mangled and recalculated on the fly.

 Why can’t this project be merged with pkgcore (or paludis)?